foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 All information in this guide is accurate as of the date it was written.

 >Oracle at its sole discretion may remove access to free tier accounts at any point without warning. {.is-warning}

+>As of **June 14, 2026** Oracle has changed the limits of the Always Free Tier to 2 CPU cores and 12GB of RAM (the 200GB volume space remains unchanged).
+Users who have previously created instances above these new free limits may see charges.
+>
+>**If you followed this guide exactly before this date you would remain within the new free tier.** {.is-info}

 # B. Account Setup
 ## Objective